-b) Control of changes:
+b) Change control:

 A change management methodology has been developed and implemented which establishes the safeguards and validations necessary to limit the risk in this process.
 Since 2012 a new methodology called "change request" has been in use.

 The main aspects featured include the following: